 Just As I Am

-Just As I Am debuted at number one on the NYT Best Seller list.
+Just As I Am debuted at #1 on the NYT Best Seller list and remained on the list for ten weeks.
 The Oscar, Tony and three-time Emmy Award-winning actress shares her extraordinary life story in a book The Oprah Magazine calls an “essential, passionate, raw, revelatory account of a woman who refused to allow any obstacle to thwart her quest for excellence—racism, misogyny, poverty, single motherhood—and today stands as one of the greatest actresses of all time.”

 The New York Times says of Michelle’s writing: “The firm, warm, proud, reflective voice on the page, in full keeping with the star’s onscreen image, is the creation of Michelle Burford, a gifted ‘collaborator and story architect,’ as she calls herself…I linger on this ‘with’ credit, because I like to think Tyson herself must admire the enterprise with which Burford has turned her specialized skills into such success…Burford, a sensitive listener, has organized 96 years’ worth of stories with grace.
 Right about now, the autobiography of Miss Cicely Tyson is a balm for the afflicted.”

 BOOK EXCERPT | HARPER COLLINS | JANUARY 2021